 Climate change is an overarching challenge for achieving sustainable development.
 However, public funding to support low-carbon and climate resilient infrastructures are insufficient.
 After the Paris Agreement on Climate Change, green financial instruments like bonds have been increasingly recognized as an opportunity to be harnessed.
 Recently, the UK-Brazil Partnership on Green Finance was launched to strengthen bilateral cooperation towards sustainable development.
 Green bonds will be issued in London to finance agriculture, forestry, water and clean renewable energy projects in Brazil.
 So far, little associated research has happened in Brazil.
-Through local trainings in the UK and Brazil, knowledge transfer, two case studies, stakeholders' engagement and academic dissemination we will produce solid and relevant research that will help Brazilian academics, policymakers, and civil society members to strengthen their understanding of the market for green bonds, and in particular of its regulatory framework, opportunities, risks and impacts on sustainable economic development and welfare.
+We will map local and global actors; realize a series of local trainings in the UK and Brazil; create spaces to promote institutional and individual knowledge transfer; identify and assess two concrete case studies of green-bonds funding projects in Brazil; gather policy makers, civil society and other stakeholders' and co-construct knowledge with them; publish academic articles in Portuguese and English to favour the dissemination of our findings.
+After two years, we will produce solid and relevant research that will help Brazilian academics, policymakers, and civil society members to strengthen their understanding of the market for green bonds, and in particular of its regulatory framework, opportunities, risks and impacts on sustainable economic development and welfare.

 Dr André Mesquita, Museu de Arte de São Paulo Assis Chateaubriand (MASP)